AbhishekValiyapurakkal/silkspaceclientApp/README.md

 ## Features

-- **User Authentication:** Register and login using email/password.
+- **User Authentication:** Register and login using email/password,google sign-in.
 - **Service Booking:** Browse and book services from available options.
 - **Order Tracking:** Track status of booked services in real-time.
 - **Responsive Design:** Works on Android and iOS devices.